Many or all companies we feature compensate us. Compensation and editorial

 Founded in 2017, Hometap wants to make homeownership less stressful and more accessible.
 It’s our choice as the best for flexible qualification because it can provide a financing solution to homeowners with credit scores as low as 500 in as little as three weeks.

-• Excellent customer reviews.
-Hometap has an excellent rating of 4.8 out of 5 on Trustpilot from 3,255 customers as of April 25, 2024.
+• Excellent customer reviews: Hometap has an excellent rating of 4.9 out of 5 on Trustpilot from 3,261 customers as of May 17, 2024.

-• No monthly payments.
-Since Hometap invests in your home, there are no monthly interest or principal payments.
+• No monthly payments: Since Hometap invests in your home, there are no monthly payments.

 • Shares in future depreciation: Hometap will make money if your home appreciates during the term.
 If your home depreciates, Hometap will share in that loss.

-• Lenient financial requirements: There are no income requirements and it accepts poor credit scores.
+• Lenient financial requirements: There are no income requirements and it accepts a broader range of credit scores, with a minimum of 500.

-• Cash value is lower than exchanged equity: Hometap receives a percentage of your home’s equity valued higher than the cash you receive.
+• Cash value is lower than exchanged equity: Hometap receives a percentage of your home’s equity that ranges from 1.5 to 2 times the original equity stake depending on the length of time you hold the investments.

-• Only available in 16 states: Arizona, California, Florida, Michigan, Minnesota, New Jersey, New York, Nevada, North Carolina, South Carolina, Ohio, Oregon, Pennsylvania, Virginia, Utah, and Washington.
+• Only available in 16 states: Arizona, California, Florida, Michigan, Minnesota, New Jersey, New York, Nevada, South Carolina, Ohio, Oregon, Pennsylvania, Virginia, Utah, and Washington.

 Funding$15,000 – $600,000